Showstoppers explore and hone their acting, vocal, and dance techniques through a series of immersive theatrical programming.

-Ensemble rotates through acting, music, and dance each day.
-In these time blocks, students collaborate with one another, professional instructors, and a teen intern team to learn their lines, notes, and choreography.
+Showstoppers rotates through acting, music, and dance each day.
+In these time blocks, students collaborate while professional instructors help the actors learn their lines, notes, and choreography.
 There are breaks built into the day (including some outdoor time during lunch) to allow students to re-group and socialize.
-At the end of the day, students participate in tech time where they gain skills in technical theatre including costume, props, and lighting.
+At the end of the day, students participate in tech time, where they gain skills in technical theatre, including costume, props, and lighting.

 |2:45-4:00||Camp Activity (Tennis, Gymnastics, Arts & Crafts, etc.)|